-28. A warm copper splashback
+28. Add warmth with a copper splashback

 It doesn't get more luxurious than metallics in a kitchen.
 You could choose cabinets in a metallic finish, glamorous metallic worktops or just pick out some statement metallic accessories, but we love the idea of a copper splashback.
 In this luxury kitchen, the splashback is made up of copper leaf glass tiles from Original Source.

 Copper obsessed?
 As are we, so you should definitely check out these stylish copper kitchen accessories.

 29. Create a relaxed space with a window seat

 If you have lovely large windows in your kitchen, adding a window seat would be perfect for creating a more relaxed area.
 And no, you don't actually need a bay window to re-create this look.
 This space was designed by Higham Furniture and the seat has been built in front of the window, adding a cosy place to sit but also plenty of extra storage underneath the seat cushion.
 It's a lovely way to get some softness and pattern into a more luxurious kitchen.